-The RT5779A/B includes output undervoltage protection (UVP) against overload or short-circuit conditions by constantly monitoring the feedback voltage VFB.
-If VFB drops below the undervoltage protection threshold (typically 50% of the internal feedback reference voltage), the UV comparator will go high to turn off both the internal high-side and low-side MOSFET switches.
-The RT5779A/B will enter output undervoltage protection with hiccup mode.
+The RT5788A/B includes output undervoltage protection (UVP) against overload or short-circuit conditions by constantly monitoring the feedback voltage V{FB}.
+If V{FB} falls below the undervoltage protection threshold (typically 50% of the internal feedback reference voltage), the UV comparator will go high to turn off both the internal high-side and low-side MOSFET switches.
+The RT5788A/B will enter output undervoltage protection with hiccup mode.
 During hiccup mode, the IC will shut down for 3.5ms (typical), and then attempt to recover automatically for 1.2ms (typical).
-Upon completion of the soft-start sequence, if the fault condition is removed, the converter will resume normal operation; otherwise, this auto-recovery cycle will be repeated until the fault condition is cleared.
+Upon completion of the soft-start sequence, if the fault condition is removed, the converter will resume normal operation; otherwise, the auto-recovery cycle repeats until the fault condition is cleared.
 Hiccup mode allows the circuit to operate safely with low input current and power dissipation, and then resume normal operation as soon as the overload or short-circuit condition is removed.
-A short-circuit protection and recovery profile is shown in the following figure.
+A short-circuit protection and recovery profile are shown in Figure 2: